Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.rst

 Introduction
 ============

-This chapter demonstrates how to build a Versal |reg|-based system that utilizes the SmartLynq+ module and the High-Speed Debug Port (HSDP).
+This chapter demonstrates how to build an AMD Versal |trade|-based system that utilizes the SmartLynq+ module and the High-Speed Debug Port (HSDP).
 You will also learn to set up the SmartLynq+ module and download a Linux image using either JTAG or the HSDP.

 .. important:: This tutorial requires a SmartLynq+ module, a VCK190 or VMK180 evaluation board, and a Linux host machine.